thibaultserti/resume/markdown/resume.md

 ----

-> As a Cloud Architect, I am in charge of designing, building and deploying different kind of infrastructure.
+> As a Platform Engineer, I am in charge of maintaining, building and evolving the CaaS offer in Adeo.
 > Although I am specialized on public cloud Google Cloud Platform and on Kubernetes, I am also proficient with other public cloud providers and with on-premise infrastructure.

-<thibault.ayanides@gmail.com> • +33 (6)95 803 273 • 24 years old • Lille
+<thibault.ayanides@gmail.com> • +33 (6)95 803 273 • 25 years old • Lille

 French (native) • English (professional)